KitwareMedical/volview-insight/README.md

 - **Docker** `20.10.0` or later
 - **Docker Compose** v2.0 or later (included with Docker Desktop)

+> **Note on Docker Compose command:** This project uses `docker-compose` (with hyphen) in all scripts.
+Docker Compose V2 is available in two forms:
+> - **Standalone binary**: `docker-compose` (with hyphen) - common in Linux/server environments
+> - **Docker plugin**: `docker compose` (no hyphen) - bundled with Docker Desktop
+>
+> Both refer to the same modern Docker Compose V2.
+Our scripts use the standalone form for maximum compatibility across different installation types.
+If you have Docker Desktop, both commands will work interchangeably.

 ---

 ### 🐳 **Docker Setup**